-We selected 26 loci previously found to be associated with FEV1 and/or FEV1/FVC at genome-wide significance ($P < 5 \times 10^{-8}$) in marginal association tests^{4, 11, 26} (i.e. not including interaction effects with smoking exposures), and replicated in the GWAS by Soler Artigas et al.,4 the largest meta-analysis of marginal genetic effect conducted for these two traits in the general population.
-Additional loci for these two phenotypes have been identified in two recent studies.^{27, 28} However, these new loci were not included in our analysis because both these studies used a large cohort ascertained through smoking status.
-For each of the 26 selected loci, we choose the SNP with the strongest evidence for association (i.e. smallest p-value) with each of these phenotypes.
-The final list included 26 SNPs per phenotype, with only two SNPs being different between FEV1 and FEV1/FVC as previously reported4 (Supplementary Table 1 available as Supplementary data at IJE online).
-Estimated interaction effects of these SNPs were extracted from the meta-analysis summary statistics for the four tests performed in the Hancock et al.9 analysis: SNP-by-smoking status (ever smoking vs never smoking) interaction effect on FEV1 and FEV1/FVC; and SNP-by-smoking pack-years interaction effect on FEV1/FVC and FEV1.
-As showed in Supplementary Table 2 (available as Supplementary data at IJE online), nine SNPs showed nominal significance (P < 0.05) out of the 104 tests performed ; however, none remained significant after accounting for multiple testing (Bonferroni corrected p-value threshold of 5×10- 4).
-The minimum p-value was observed for the interaction between rs993925, near the TGF β 2 gene, and smoking status on FEV1 ($\beta{int} = -0.036$, 95% confidence interval (CI), -0.009 - -0.032, P=0.007).
+We selected 26 loci previously found to be associated with FEV1 or FEV1/FVC at genome-wide significance $(P < 5 \times 10^{-8})$ in marginal association tests^{4,11,27} (i.e. not including interaction effects with smoking exposures) and replicated in the GWAS by Soler Artigas et al.,4 the largest meta-analysis of marginal genetic effect conducted for these two traits in the general population.
+Additional loci for these two phenotypes have been identified in two recent studies.^{28,29} However, these new loci were not included in our analysis because both these studies used a large cohort ascertained through smoking status.
+For each of the 26 selected loci, we choose the SNP with the strongest evidence for association (i.e. smallest P-value) with each of these phenotypes.
+The final list included 26 SNPs per phenotype, with only two SNPs being different between FEV1 and FEV1/FVC as previously reported4 (Supplementary Table 1, available as Supplementary data at IJE online).
+Estimated interaction effects of these SNPs were extracted from the meta-analysis summary statistics for the four tests performed in the Hancock et al.9 analysis: SNP-bysmoking status (ever smoking vs never smoking) interaction effect on FEV1 and FEV1/FVC; and SNP-bysmoking pack-years interaction effect on FEV1/FVC and FEV1.
+As shown in Supplementary Table 2 (available as Supplementary data at IJE online), nine SNPs showed nominal significance (P < 0.05) out of the 104 tests performed; however, none remained significant after accounting for multiple testing (Bonferroni corrected P-value threshold of 5×10^{-4}).
+The minimum P-value was observed for the interaction between rs993925, near the TGF β 2 gene, and smoking status on FEV1 [β{int} =-0.036, 95% confidence interval (CI), -0.009 to -0.032, P = 0.007].

 Next, using these data, we conducted three multivariate (as opposed to single SNP) interaction analyses, testing jointly for the interaction effects between those SNPs and either smoking status or pack-years on the two phenotypes (FEV1 and FEV1/FVC) for a total of 12 tests.
-As shown in Table 1, none of the multivariate interaction tests with pack-years were significant.
-However, four of the six multivariate interaction tests with smoking status (ever versus never)

-showed nominal significance, and two tests for FEV1/FVC had a p-value below the Bonferroni significance level (12 tests, P<4×10-3).
-The strongest signal was observed for the unweighted genetic risk score by smoking status interaction effect on FEV1/FVC ($\beta{int} = -0.036$, 95% CI, -0.040 - -0.032, P=0.00057).
-The Cochran's Q test for heterogeneity of the interaction effect across studies was not significant (P=0.97), and the forest plot of study-specific results did not display any obvious outlier (Supplementary Figure 1, available as Supplementary data at IJE online).
+As shown in Table 1, none of the multivariate interaction tests with pack-years was significant.
+However, four of the six multivariate interaction tests with smoking status (ever vs never) showed nominal significance, and two tests for FEV1/FVC had a P-value below the Bonferroni significance level (12 tests, $P < 4 \times 10^{-3}$).
+The strongest signal was observed for the unweighted genetic risk score-by-smoking status interaction effect on FEV1/FVC (β{int} =-0.036, 95% CI -0.040 to -0.032, P = 0.00057).
+The Cochran's Q test for heterogeneity of the interaction effect across studies was not significant (P = 0.97) and the forest plot of study-specific results did not display any obvious outlier (Supplementary Figure 1, available as Supplementary data at IJE online).